nealey/homepage/toys/facelight/README.md

-This is a HTML5 doodad that lets you screencast with your face on top.
+This is a HTML5 doodad that makes a window with a solid color.

-It saves videos locally as `.webm` files.

-You can move your face around, zoom in to a region of the screen, I guess this is enough for my needs.
-Maybe it'll be enough for yours.
+The intent here is to light up your face for video calls or photo shoots or whatever else you need your face lit up for.

+I wrote it after spending an embarassingly long amount of time trying to figure out how to position a light over my webcam such that my chin would we well-lit too.